chryzcodez/Retrieve/README.md

 # Retrieve
 To retrieve data form a json file
-This is a python code to
+This is a python code to retrieve people's data